PaloAltoNetworks/pan-threat-vault-python/doc/pantv.rst

  **cve**
   CVE (Common Vulnerabilities and Exposures) name.

-  For *IPS* signature types only, a partial CVE name can be specified.
+  An exact or partial CVE name can be specified:

+  - partial CVE name format: *CVE-YYYY*
+  - exact CVE name format: *CVE-YYYY-NNNN* (NNNN can be 4 or more digits)

   Examples:

   - CVE-2022-21907
-  - CVE-2022 (partial name)
+  - CVE-2022

  **fromReleaseDate** (*IPS* signature types only) Start date for content release range.
 Date format is *YYYY-MM-DD*.